BIO 554/754

 Lengthened: the nails are rather straight and elongated but sharp-pointed, as in the hallux nail of the Horned Lark.

-Pectinate: the nails have serrated edges, as the middle nail of a heron (see 'Those Amazing Birds - Good Grooming')
+Pectinate: the nails have serrated edges, as the middle nail of a heron Photo of a pectinate nail

 Flattened: the nails are so extremely flattened and broadened as to resemble a human finger nail, as in a grebe.